abhaysrivastav/abhaysrivastav.github.io/blogs/dl/transformer-architecture.md

 ---
-layout: topic
+layout: post
 title: "Transformer Architecture: The Engine Behind Modern AI"
 permalink: /blogs/transformer-architecture/
+date: 2025-01-01
+categories: [deep-learning, nlp]
+tags: [transformer, attention, encoder, decoder, nlp, deep-learning]
 ---

 # Transformer Architecture: The Engine Behind Modern AI

 If you have used ChatGPT, GitHub Copilot, or Google Translate in the last few years, you have been on the receiving end of the Transformer — arguably the most impactful neural network architecture of the last decade.
 Originally introduced in the 2017 paper *"Attention Is All You Need"* by Vaswani et al., the Transformer completely replaced recurrent networks for sequence modeling tasks.
+Understanding how it works is no longer optional for anyone serious about ML.

-This post walks through the full architecture from the ground up — positional encoding, the three types of attention, the encoder, the decoder, and how they connect.
+This post walks through the full architecture from the ground up — positional encoding, the three types of attention, the encoder, the decoder, and how they all connect.

 ---